MaibornWolff/codecharta/gh-pages/_docs/05-04-custom-metrics.md

 service/Service1.ts,40,20
 ```

-You can transform that file into a `.cc.json` via command-line: `ccsh csvimport newmetric.csv -o newmetric.cc.json`
+You can transform that file into a `.cc.json` via command-line:

+`ccsh csvimport newmetrics.csv -o newmetrics.cc.json`

-This will result in a new file which you can merge into your existing `.cc.json` files via `ccsh merge`.
-The format is very simple and a custom importer would have to generate the following:
+This will result in a new file which you can merge into your existing `standardmetrics.cc.json` files via:

+`ccsh merge newmetrics.cc.json standardmetrics.cc.json -o mergedmetrics.cc.json`

+If you are interested the `newmetrics.cc.json` looks like this:

 ```json
 {